nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-slots.md

 {{#> callout type='warning' }}

-The name and the location of the following slots are temporary and subjects to changes until the release of the final version.
+The name and the location of the following slots are temporary and subject to change until the release of the final version.

 {{/callout}}